By David Morneau | August 19, 2020

 Goodwill is the holy grail of influencer marketing.
 If you’re helping the world in any shape or form, make sure to communicate it.
 Influencers are human beings, and they want to associate themselves with good causes.

 For instance, Headspace, the meditation app, is offering free access to their app for any healthcare professional.
-Amid the Coronavirus, this good deed is carrying a lot of social capital.
+Amid the Coronavirus, this good deed is carrying a lot of social capital thanks to investing in healthcare marketing.

 Their Covid-19 specific page received over 30,000 shares on social media: